svalenti52/montecarlo_old/README.md

     using the same random number generator.
 Note also that the single random number engine has to be passed into a State class method to be used by the mutiple distributions.

+In addition, there is the factor of complexity versus compression, i.e., the gains to be had by having a single but complicated mechanism versus having several mechanisms with some repetition of the common elements.

 The development is iterative in nature as the subtleties of implementation are worked out.
 A number of the existing exercises are used to help verify the